Step 1 - Purchase Price Calculation

 Recall that in both asset and stock acquisitions, Tango's net assets are written up/down for book purposes and are recorded on Alpha's balance sheet at FV.
 However, for tax purposes, the write-ups/downs are treated differently depending on the type of acquisition.
 In an asset acquisition, as in Example 2.3, Tango's net assets are written up for both book and tax purposes.
 In a stock acquisition, on the other hand, Tango's net assets are written up for book purposes but not for tax purposes.

 Think about what effect differences between the book and tax balance sheets in a stock acquisition might have.
 In Example 2.3, we wrote up PP&E by $10 for book purposes.
 However, in a stock acquisition, there is no corresponding write-up for tax purposes.
-So, if the deal was a stock acquisition, Alpha's post-transaction book balance sheet would record PP&E at its FV of $60, while A's tax balance sheet would record PP&E at its historical, or carryover, value of $50.
-The incremental depreciation resulting from the write-up of PP&E for book purposes results in taxable income that is lower for book purposes than for tax purposes, giving rise to a deferred tax liability (DTL).
-This DTL, recorded on Alpha's balance sheet, represents Alpha's liability for the actual cash taxes that Alpha must eventually pay the IRS in excess of the lower taxes Alpha will report on its income statement for accounting purposes.
-The write-up of identifiable intangibles for book purposes but not for tax purposes also gives rise to a DTL due to the incremental book amortization expense.
+So, the pro forma book balance sheet records PP&E at its FV of $60, while the pro forma tax balance sheet records PP&E at its historical, or carryover, value of $50.
+The incremental depreciation of the write-up of PP&E for book purposes results in pre-tax income that is lower for book purposes than for tax purposes.
+Actual cash taxes in periods over which the PP&E write-up depreciates are, therefore, greater than book taxes.
+The deferred tax liability (DTL) recorded on the pro forma book balance sheet, in this case, represents Alpha’s liability for the cash taxes that it must eventually pay the IRS in excess of the lower taxes it will report on its income statement for accounting purposes.
+The write-up of identifiable intangibles for book purposes but not for tax purposes also gives rise to a DTL due to the resulting incremental book amortization expense.

 Deferred Tax Liability